Planning Your Main Course

 - Garnish the platter with figs, pineapple slices or halved pomegranates for a striking presentation that requires minimal effort.

-- Include warm Diamond Rolls for mouthwatering ham sandwiches.
+- Include warm Dinner Rolls for mouthwatering ham sandwiches.

 Why We Love Ham